Options other than appealing

 - Excessive or inadequate damages

-- An irregularity in the case that prevented one of the parties from having a fair trial
+- An irregularity that prevented a fair trial

-There are other reasons.
+Other reasons may also apply.
 The law allowing a judge to grant a new trial is based on California Code of Civil Procedure section 657.
-Your court's self-help center may be able to help you or you can talk to a lawyer for advice.
+Your court's self-help center can assist you, or you can consult a lawyer for advice.

 Settlement or mediation

-Either before or after you appeal, consider settlement or mediation.
-You may be able to reach an agreement about resolving your dispute with the other side instead of going through the appeal process.
+Consider settlement or mediation either before or after you file an appeal.
+You may reach an agreement with the other side instead of going through the appeal process.

-If you have filed your notice of appeal, the Court of Appeal or superior court appellate division may have a mediation or settlement program that can help you explore settlement.
-Each court may be different, so make sure you ask your superior court (if appealing a limited case) or your Court of Appeal (if appealing an unlimited civil case) if any programs like this are available.
+If you have already filed your notice of appeal, the Court of Appeal or superior court appellate division may offer mediation or settlement programs to help explore resolution options.
+Each court may have different offerings, so ask your superior court’s appellate division (if appealing a limited case) or your Court of Appeal (if appealing an unlimited civil case) about available programs.